big city

 • Compliance with Regulations: Medical facilities must adhere to specific regulations regarding accessibility (ADA) and patient privacy (HIPAA).
 This means making sure doorways and hallways are wide enough for wheelchairs, restrooms are accessible, and exam rooms offer privacy for consultations.
 Don’t forget to consider fire safety regulations.

 • Type of Practice: The needs of a pediatric practice will differ from a cardiology clinic.
 Consider the specific equipment and procedures used in your practice and tailor the layout accordingly.
-For example, a pediatric office might dedicate space for a play area in the waiting room.
+For example, a pediatrician might need to dedicate space for a play area in the waiting room.

 The Essential Areas of Your Medical Office Floor Plan